No. 6 Marquette holds off No. 11 UConn in Big East semifinal

+Marquette will face No. 15 Xavier for the title Saturday night.
+The second-seeded Musketeers blew out third-seeded Creighton, 82-60.

-Playing with three key players on the bench in foul trouble for a large chunk of time down the stretch, the top-seeded Golden Eagles (27-6) opened a four-point lead on a 3-pointer by Olivier-Maxence Prosper with 3:39 left and then held on at raucous Madison Square Garden.
+Operating with three key players on the bench in foul trouble for a large chunk of time down the stretch, the top-seeded Golden Eagles (27-6) opened a four-point lead on a 3-pointer by Olivier-Maxence Prosper with 3:39 left and then held on at a raucous MSG.

+“At one point, I looked out, and we got a bunch of freshmen and sophomores out there fighting, battling, scratching for their lives,” coach Shaka Smart said.
+“These guys didn’t blink.
+They were lost in a fight the entire night.
+It was a ton of fun to watch.”

 UConn had a chance to tie or win in the final 10 seconds, but coach Dan Hurley elected not to call a timeout as his team brought the ball across halfcourt.

-Jordan Hawkins missed badly on a contested, desperation 3 at the buzzer — and Golden Eagles coach Shaka Smart jumped high and pumped his fist in celebration.
+Jordan Hawkins missed badly on a contested, desperation 3 at the buzzer — and Smart jumped high and pumped his fist in celebration.

+“It felt like a lot of people were giving UConn the game coming in.
+And there was comments made about who owns The Garden and that kind of stuff,” Smart said.
+“And, you know, we said wait a minute, we won this league.
+So we’re not taking a back seat to anybody.”

 Marquette limited the fourth-seeded Huskies (25-8) to two points over the final 3:50 and kept them scoreless for the last 2 1/2 minutes, winning for the first time in four semifinal appearances at the Big East Tournament since joining the league in 2005.

-Kam Jones added 14 points and Prosper scored 11 for the Golden Eagles, who will face No. 15 Xavier or No. 24 Creighton for the title Saturday night.
+Kam Jones added 14 points and Prosper scored 11 for the Golden Eagles.

 Adama Sanogo had 19 points and 11 rebounds to pace the Huskies, who had won six straight and nine of 10.